 Leave the fish in the sickbay until you see growth starting along the leading edge of affected fins.
 Feed it plenty of live foods to speed up recovery.

 If a large portion of the caudal fin was affected, requiring most of it to be removed, it can take up to a year or more for the tail to grow back.
-If only the free edges were affected repair will be rapid.
+If only the trailing edges were affected repair will be rapid.